kelvinlegolas3/deviance-raft/README.md

 6. Launch the game and you should be able to see the **Deviance** world in the World list with the ***date time that mirrors closely to the commit date time in GitHub***.
 7. From this point, you're now hosting the latest changes of the **Deviance** world.
 Any save game that you make will create another save folder in your RAFT© Deviance World directory.
 8. If you're about to logout, **don't forget to save**.
 Go to your RAFT© World directory and copy all of the files to the repository.
-9. Commit your changes by doing this command:
+9. Commit and push your changes by doing this command:
 ```
+git add -A
-git commit -am "I deleted the whole base guys"
+git commit -m "I deleted the whole base guys"
+git push
 ```

 ## Branches